ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ### Initialize Terraform

 Run `terraform init` to initialize the Terraform deployment.
-This command downloads the dependencies required for AWS.
+This command downloads the dependencies required for AWS:

 ```console
 terraform init